Sociology

 Sociology News

+Sociology does not have as many mass-market magazines as psychology or history, but there are several well-known publications that present sociological ideas to general readers rather than academic specialists.
 Sociology news sources and magazines highlight emerging research topics and trends in the field.
-Remember that magazines are written for the general public and lack peer review, while scholarly articles are written by experts and reviewed by other scholars for accuracy and research quality.
+Remember that magazines are written for the general public and lack peer review.

 Sociology Methods